touero/carp/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: bug
-about: Describe this issue template's purpose here.
+about: Come here about mistakes..
 title: ''
 labels: ''
 assignees: ''